thomiaditya/ThomiAditya/README.md

 [![banner](https://user-images.githubusercontent.com/18701474/182011378-ebd86487-777d-4532-b7a2-6e7b732f122b.png)](https://github.com/thomiaditya)

-Greeting all of you to my Github Repositories, in this repo, sometimes you will find something fun, sometimes a little bit absurd.
-But, thank you for the visit!
+## Greeting all of you to my Github Repositories!
+I've got a little bit of everything here, from the serious to the absurd.
----

 This ***Github Repo*** is devoted to save (and also showcase) all my projects troughout my programming life.
-I love being organize, in every project I want it to be perfect and as organize as I could, even in a very small detail.
-This means every project that I evolved in is mostly and must be organize using somekind of agreement before the project started.

-***Git*** is the most useful tool that I know these day to organize a project and ***Github*** is so awesome.
-As also a ***Graphic Designer***, I like to think in structuric and aesthetic ways of thinking and ***Github*** provides me as a platform with the awesome design and features that Github offers and it keeps going!
-So proud of being one in this community.
+I'm all about being organized, down to even the smallest detail.
+That's why I make sure that every project I work on is well-planned and structured from the beginning.

+I use ***Git*** to keep everything neat and tidy, and ***Github***'s design and features are just amazing!
+As a graphic designer, I always appreciate a platform that combines functionality with aesthetics.
+Plus, I'm so excited to be part of this amazing community!

-Anyways, if you guys need me as any kind of business purpose, feel free to contact me on [thomiaditya@gmail.com](mailto:thomiaditya@gmail.com) and let me see what I could do for you.
+Anyways, if you have any business inquiries or just want to chat, feel free to reach me at [thomiaditya@gmail.com](mailto:thomiaditya@gmail.com).
+Thanks for stopping by!